tech4Ly/codebook/README.md

 ## Goals

-Spellchecking is complicated and opinions about how it should be done, especially with code, differs.
+Spell checking is complicated and opinions about how it should be done, especially with code, differs.
 This section is about the trade offs that steer decisions.

 ### Privacy

-No remote calls for spellchecking or analytics.
+No remote calls for spell checking or analytics.
 Once dictionaries are cached, Codebook needs to be usable offline.
 Codebook will never send the contents of files to a remote server.

 ### Don't be annoying